How to complain about your surveyor

 Complaining about a surveyor to a property ombudsman

 If you’ve had no luck complaining directly to the firm you also have the option of taking your case to a specialist ombudsman.
+There are now two redress schemes for the property industry: The Property Omubudsman (TPOs) and The Property Redress Scheme.
+There was a third called Ombudsman Services: Property, but they are no longer operating in the property sector (from August 2018).
 The Ombudsman Service Property is a free and independent service.
 Complaints can be accepted eight weeks after they are first received by the firm or professional that you wish to pursue.
 As with dispute resolution option, the ombudsman can order your surveyor to make good on expenses or losses arising from faulty or negligent work.

 How do I complain if my surveyor is not a member of RICS?